-This Gregory Paragon 58 review is about the second largest backpack for men from the new 2017 Gregory’s series which includes four packs.
-This is a very lightweight backpacking and hiking tool with several bonuses and with some unique features.
+This Gregory Paragon 58 review is about the second largest backpack for men from new Gregory’s series which includes four packs.
+This is a very lightweight backpacking and hiking pack with several bonuses and with some unique features.

 Benefits & unique features